17 Beloved Fast-Food Items That Returned After Huge Customer Demand

 Burger King: Chicken Fries

 As unsettling as it may be to eat chicken in fry form, which is to say chicken meat sliced (or extruded?) into long, thin slivers that are then battered and deep-fried, fans loved them.
 So much so that they were outraged when the company nixed the "fries" in 2012 after a seven-year run, via TIME.
-By 2014, BK relented and Chicken Fries were back on the menu.
+By 2014, BK relented and Chicken Fries were back on the menu and still are today.

 Starbucks: Eggnog Latte

-Fair warning, this story does not have a happy ending.
+What once wasn't a happy story finally turned into a happy ending.
 The Starbucks Eggnog Latte was added to the menu way back in 1986 and was beloved by coffee fans far and wide.
 So much so that when the company planned to ax the drink in 2014, there was such an uproar that company execs admitted a mistake and reinstated the beverage, via Eater.
-But the second run of the Eggnog Latte came to an end this year, and so far customer ire has not been enough to bring it back.
+But the second run of the Eggnog Latte came to an end and customers weren't able to get it back in 2021. as the Eggnog Latte has been seen on the Starbucks menu once again!

 Subway: Roast Beef Sandwich

 When the decision to cut the roast beef sandwich came down from on high (meaning from corporate) in 2020, the move surprised and dismayed not only customers but many franchise owners.
-A higher-cost sandwich, the decision was purely about numbers, not customer taste.
+For a higher-cost sandwich, the decision was purely about numbers, not customer taste.
 Fortunately, when customers revolted, the suits listened, and within a year the sandwiches were back.
+Today, you can find Subway's roast beef sandwich under "Classic Subs, (not to be confused with their new line of sandwiches called the "Subway Series").
+You can still customize your order to get all of your favorite toppings to make the angus roast beef sandiwh of your sub shop dreams.